THE NECESSARY EQUIPMENT

 ![]() |

-11. Sew the lining with the leather
+11. Sew the lining to the leather

 Take the woolen pouch and turn it inside out.